 Mass Payment Processing

-Tipalti is a brand that supports payments to 196 countries in 120 unique currencies.
+Tipalti is a payment service that supports transfers to 196 countries in 120 unique currencies.
 They enable a business to easily partner with suppliers overseas and quickly pay them in their own currency.
 This type of model is at the heart of enterprise scalability.

 Payments are triggered from invoices, a file upload, or the API.
-All payment status and data from each method is reconciled, normalized, and can be sent to ERP.
+All payment statuses and data from each method are reconciled, normalized, and can be sent to your ERP.

 The platform you choose must integrate with the 26,000+ banking rules required when sending international payments.
 This ensures they are processed quickly and without error.

 A successful global payments platform will guarantee OFAC (Office of Foreign Assets Control) compliance.
-Regulatory screening is always a headache but it must be done when suppliers provide you with banking details.
+Regulatory screening is a headache, but it must be done when suppliers provide you with banking details.
 The right software allows a business to skip a manual query on SDN and OFAC databases.